The Timeline of Carriage Door History

 Popular styles in these three decades were a mixture of revival and modern architecture.
 During this time was also when people started connecting their garage space to the rest of the home so you could easily go in and out without actually going outside.

 • Revival Architecture.
 This style brought a lot of terra-cotta, wood beams, and iron gates to the home.
 Which then transferred into the garage door.
-Arched windows were also a very popular style during this time, and arched garage doors became popular as well
+Arched windows were also a very popular style during this time, and arched garage doors became popular as well.

 • Modern Architecture.
 After World War I, a new kind of style came to the home market, Art Deco.
 Which offered bright colors, geometric shapes, and polished surfaces.
 In garage doors, there were polished wood stains, geometric panels, and patterned windows.